zuozhenggh/learning-library/data-management-library/goldengate/migrate-postgre-atp/migrate/migrate.md

 ## **Step 12**: Check INITLOAD status

-1. In the overview dashboard, now you should be seeing successful running INITLOAD replication.
-Click on **Action** button choose **Details**.
+1. In the overview dashboard, you should now be seeing the running INITLOAD replication.
+Click on **Action** button, choose **Details**.

 	![](/images/micro_initload.png)

 2. You can see the details of the running replicat process.
-In the statistics tab, you'd see some changes right away.
-Because this is the Initial load you will not see any update there, but in continuous replication case, we see totally different numbers.
+In the statistics tab, you can see some changes right away.

 	![](/images/micro_initload_5.png)